 Freddie Ashley, Artistic Director of Actor’s Express Theatre in Atlanta,

 directs a student production of Moisés Kaufman’s The Laramie Project.
 Ashley visits theatre and other classes and

 works with students and faculty on a variety of projects during the spring

 Visiting Playwriting Instructor.
 Playwright and newspaper columnist Werner Trieschmann teaches playwriting courses.

-SPANISH HOUSE.
-Students immerse themselves in a foreign language—Spanish this year—by speaking it exclusively while "at home."
+FRENCH HOUSE.
+Students immerse themselves in a foreign language—French this year—by speaking it exclusively while "at home."